 When Blacksmith came to the city to congratulate his sister, he was caught and burned alive under a tree.
 His sister heard of this and in despair jumped in flames and died.

-The half-burned tree became abode of the nats of Blacksmith and his sister, and everyone who walked under the tree, was cursed.
+The half-burned tree became an abode of the nats of Blacksmith and his sister, and everyone who walked under the tree was cursed.

 King ordered to uproot the tree and it was thrown in Ayeyarwady River.
 People found it and carved images of brother and sister in it.